Lorrie Goulet

-Lorraine Helen Goulet (August 17, 1925 – December 17, 2021) was an American sculptor and painter, known primarily for her direct carving of stone and wood, and for works which often celebrate women, families and cultures.

-Goulet's works include philosophical and educational writings and books, and poetry.
-Goulet was educated at Black Mountain College from 1943 to 1944 and taught at the Art Students League of New York.
-She continues to create art, publish her writings, and teach in her studio in Chelsea, New York.
+Lorraine Helen Goulet (August 17, 1925 – December 17, 2021), known as Lorrie Goulet, was an American sculptor and painter.
+She was recognized primarily for her direct carving in stone and wood, and for works that often celebrated women, families, and diverse cultures.
+In addition to her visual art, Goulet produced philosophical and educational writings, books, and poetry.
+She studied at Black Mountain College from 1943 to 1944 and taught sculpture at the Art Students League of New York for over two decades.